‘Bachelorette’ JoJo Fletcher Gets Re-Engaged To Jordan Rodgers With A Surprise Proposal And A Brand New Ring

 JoJo also posted a pic from the big day as she told fans she had thought she and Jordan would just be touring wedding venues.
 But Jordan had other plans as he popped a ring out of his pocket.

 In her post, JoJo wrote that although The Bachelorette brought the two together and set them up “for a truly amazing proposal the first time around,” this time it was all Jordan.

-The Bachelorette star said the re-do means everything to her and more and that she can’t wait to marry her fiancée of three years.
+The Bachelorette star said the re-do meant everything to her and more and that she can’t wait to marry her fiancé of three years.

 View this post on Instagram